 workspace

-A Tailpipe workspace is a "profile" that allows you to define options for running Tailpipe.
+A Tailpipe workspace is a "profile" that provides a distinct filesystem location for your collected logs and allows you to define options for running Tailpipe.

 Tailpipe workspaces allow you to define multiple named configurations and easily switch between them using the --workspace argument or TAILPIPE_WORKSPACE environment variable.